Sadar Bazaar, Delhi

-Sadar Bazaar is the largest wholesale cosmetics jewellery market of household items in Old Delhi, Delhi, India.
+Sadar Bazaar is a wholesale market in Old Delhi, Delhi, India.

 Like other major markets of Old Delhi, this market is very crowded and buzzes with activity.
 Although it is primarily a wholesale market, it also caters to occasional retail buyers.
 Owing to the sheer volumes that are traded here every day, a visit to the market can be termed sensory overload.
-In addition to being a market for traders, Sadar Bazaar is a assembly constituency, making it a hub for politics.
+In addition to being a market for traders, Sadar Bazaar is a assembly constituency.
+Sadar Bazar is considered the largest wholesale market in India, with daily business transactions estimated at over ₹300 crore.

 History

 Paharganj, also referred as Shahganj or King's ganj or market place during Mughal era, gets its present name 'Paharganj', literally meaning Hilly neighbourhood, owing to its proximity to the Raisina Hill, where the Rashtrapati Bhavan stand today.
 Till, 1857, neighbourhoods like Paharganj, Kishenganj, and Pahari Dhiraj, were separate pockets which in the following years grew and merged, for example Pahari Dhiraj merged into Sadar Bazaar.

-During the British Raj, Muslims had built a slaughterhouse closer to the Jhandewalan temple.
-In May 1924 on the day of Bakri Eid the Muslims of Pahari Dhiraj of Paharganj slaughtered the cow - which is revered by the Hindus as sacred Kamadhenu - in the slaughterhouse closer to the Jhandewala temple.
-This angered the Hindu Gurjars of Sadar Bazaar, which led to the riots among the Gurjars and Muslims from 11 July to 18 July, resulting in loss of life and property.
-Riots were eventually stopped by the police.